Wake Forest University Department of Counseling

 For this assignment, students will select a counseling related legal issue that is important to them as a counselor.
 Students will then plan and implement a mini advocacy project related to creating positive change in law or policy related to their chosen issue.
 Lastly, students will write a one paragraph summary of their experience for submission.

-Final Exam (CACREP Standards: 3.A.3; 3.A.4; 3.A.5; 3.A.6; 3.A.8; 3.A.10; 3.A.11;3.A.12; 3.B.9; 3.B.10; 3.B.10; 3.D.12; 3.E.5; 3.E.6; 3.E.16; 3.F.9; 3.G.6; 3.H.10)
+Final Exam (CACREP Standards: 3.A.3; 3.A.4; 3.A.5; 3.A.6; 3.A.8; 3.A.10; 3.A.11; 3.A.12; 3.B.9; 3.B.10; 3.B.10; 3.D.12; 3.E.5; 3.E.6; 3.E.16; 3.F.9; 3.G.6; 3.H.10)

 The 60-item, open-resource, multiple-choice final exam will cover all of the material covered in the course.
-Questions on the exam may be related to any of the various materials in the course including your ACA code of ethics, textbooks, other readings and files, video, audio, and PowerPoint presentations.
+Questions on the exam may be related to any of the various materials in the course including the ACA code of ethics, textbooks, other readings and files, video, audio, and PowerPoint presentations.
 The exam is designed to reinforce and assess student learning while also offering practice with the types of questions students may encounter on the NCE, the CPCE, or other counseling examinations.

 Student Learning Objectives/Key Performance Indicators